 Head east from Broome, taking the Great Northern Highway to join the Derby Highway.

-Insights into the region’s history, heritage and culture can be discovered with a visit to the Boab Prison Tree, Wharfinger's House Museum, the Royal Flying Doctor Base and School of the Air.
+Insights into the region’s history, heritage and culture can be discovered with a visit to the Boab Prison Tree, Wharfinger's House Museum, Mowanjum Art and Culture Centre and Kimberley School of the Air.

 Choose from local station stays, or hotel, motel, bed and breakfast and camping options.

 Stay an extra night and hop on a half-day scenic flight of the world’s only Horizontal Waterfalls and the 1,000 islands and islets of the Buccaneer Archipelago.